 I was doubly disappointed here: first to realize that the entirety of the novel was not included in this issue of the magazine and then to find out that I wouldn't even be reading the beginning of the novel but would be joining the story already in progress.
 (On the letters page, a Cult Movies reader even says that the idea of serializing the novel in this fashion is impractical.
 I definitely agree.)
 But since I had already purchased Cult Movies #11 and was still very interested in Casual Company, I read "Part 2" anyway and decided to glean what I could from it.

 Tim Burton's Ed Wood, with a screenplay by Scott Alexander and Larry Karaszewski, memorably depicts the Casual Company play as being a very earnest and preachy affair set on a grim-looking battlefield.
-This is understandable, since Eddie did see combat in WW2 and even survived torture at the hands of the Japanese.
-But Eddie did more than fight during his time in the Marines; he was also a whiz-bang clerical worker, famed for his typing skills.
+This is understandable, since Eddie claimed to have seen combat in WW2 and even claimed to have survived torture at the hands of the Japanese.
+But Eddie was also a whiz-bang clerical worker, famed for his typing skills.
 And when a program for Casual Company recently resurfaced in the infamous Ed Wood auction of 2015, the play was described as "a farce in three acts" and had lots of jokey, pun-filled character names in its cast list.

 True to form, this excerpt from the Casual Company novel reveals itself as a very mild office comedy with no combat action whatsoever and barely any conflict at all.
 It could easily be a episode of Gomer Pyle, USMC or Major Dad, but it's like one of those shows on Quaaludes.

 |Think Gomer Pyle, USMC on heavy sedatives.|